GeetikaSh/Data-Science-Interview-Practice/Model Selection and Evaluation/Cross-Validation.md

 # Cross-Validation: A Comprehensive Guide

 Cross-validation is a statistical method used to evaluate the performance of machine learning models.
 It ensures that a model generalizes well to unseen data by testing it on different subsets of the data.
 This process helps prevent overfitting and provides a more robust assessment of the model’s performance.

+In simple words it is a resampling procedure used to evaluate machine learning models and access how the model will perform for an independent test dataset.
+Below are the types of cross validation.
+- Leave one out cross-validation
+- Holdout cross-validation
+- Repeated random subsampling validation
+- k-fold cross-validation
+- Stratified k-fold cross-validation
+- Time Series cross-validation

 ## Why Use Cross-Validation?